Laf111/CEMU-Batch-Framework/README.md

 CEMU's process is monitored and its priority pushed from "above nromal" to "high" to **minimize FPS drops while in game**.
 A lock file is used to allow only one instance of CEMU and to **avoid thread safe issues**.
 CEMU's return code is analyzed before backuping your saves in order to **avoid saves corruption if CEMU crashes**.

+BatchFw handles as many users as you want.
+All users can play even with old versions of CEMU (in BatcFw all users use the default account 8000001).
+It also allows to create extra saves slots to define **multiple saves per user for each games**.

 If you choose to let BatchFw complete your GFX packs during the setup, it will creates the missing resolution presets for the current aspect ratio.